lubranoa/CS-271-F21-Portfolio-Project/README.md

 <!-- Features -->
 ## Features

-  - Prints an introduction and instructions to show the user hello and how to use the program.

-  - Validates each of the entered signed decimal integers for incorrect characters.

-  - Converts the strings to integers to calculate the sum and truncated average of the numbers.
+  - Processes user input using custom macros for efficient string handling.

+  - Validates user input to ensure correct signed integer format.

+  - Performs arithmetic operations including summation and average calculation on validated integers.

-  - Prints the numbers and results of the calculations back to the user and exits.
+  - Displays results of arithmetic operations alongside the original user inputs.

-  - All strings are printed to the user using a macro.

-  - All user input is captured using using a macro.

-  - Uses some pre-built Input/Output procedures from the Irvine32 Library.
+  - Adheres to the CS271 Style Guide for consistent code formatting and documentation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Usage -->
 ## Usage

-To use this program, the project was to be opened in Visual Studio 2019 using the project's [solution file](/Project.sln).
-The program will not work unless the Irvine32 Library has been successfully extracted into the `C:\` directory, which was the required installation location for this course.
-The `Irvine.zip` file can be downloaded from the web page ["Getting Started with MASM and Visual Studio 2019"][asm-irvine-url] by Kip Irvine.
-This also contains environment setup and running instructions that may be different than what the professor of CS 271 required.

-To run the program after opening `Project.sln` in Visual Studio, go to debug and select 'Run Without Debugging' or press `Ctrl` + `F5`.
-Then, follow directions until the end of the program.
-The output should look like the example below.
+To utilize this program, follow the steps below:

+1. **Prerequisites:**
+   - Ensure that the Irvine32 Library is installed in the `C:\` directory, as required for this course.
+You can download the Irvine.zip file from Kip Irvine's [Getting Started with MASM and Visual Studio 2019](https://kipirvine.com/asm/gettingStartedVS2019/index.htm) webpage.

+2. **Setup:**
+   - Open Visual Studio 2019.
+   - Load the project by opening the `Project.sln` solution file.
+   - Verify that the Irvine32 Library is correctly installed in the `C:\` directory.

+3. **Running the Program:**
+   - Navigate to the 'Debug' menu.
+   - Select 'Start Without Debugging' or press `Ctrl + F5`.
+   - Follow the on-screen instructions provided by the program.

+4. **Sample Output:**
+   - Upon running the program, you will be prompted to enter ten signed decimal integers.
+   - After inputting the numbers, the program will display:
+     - The list of entered integers.
+     - The sum of the integers.
+     - The truncated average of the integers.

+   Below is an example of the expected output:

 ```
 Written by: Alexander Lubrano